CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 ![](./img/backface.jpg)

 With no backface culling, the stacked chart appears different from the one shown at the beginning.
-The rasterizer stage takes up most duration because the rasterizer is shading numerous redundant primitives.
+The rasterizer stage takes up most duration because the rasterizer is shading is appliednumerous redundant primitives.

 ![](./img/nobackface.jpg)